SHTOOLS/homebrew-shtools/README.md

     brew tap shtools/shtools
     brew install shtools

-To install the Fortran 95 OpenMP, Python2, and Python 3 components, add `--with-openmp`, `--with-python2`  and `--with-python3` to the last command
+To install the Fortran 95 OpenMP component, add `--with-openmp` to the last command

-    brew install shtools --with-openmp --with-python2 --with-python3
+    brew install shtools --with-openmp

+The Python2 and Python 3 components can also be built (using the Makefile) by adding `--with-python2`  and `--with-python3`.
+Nevertheless, it is recommended to instead install these components using the Python package manager `pip`:

+    pip install pyshtools  # for Python 2 pip3 install pyshtools # for Python 3

 To use SHTOOLS in Python 2: